 | NDMA (chloramine byproduct) | Not federally regulated | CA notification level ~10 ppt | No federal safe level exists |

-Two numbers deserve a note.
-Chlorite's 50 ppb is an authority-published health goal from the California Office of Environmental Health Hazard Assessment (OEHHA) and EWG, and it sits 20x below the 1,000 ppb the EPA allows.
-The ~25 ppb THM figure is our own vulnerability-adjusted estimate for pregnancy, not an authority threshold, derived from the chloroform reference dose scaled to pregnancy water intake and body weight.
-We label it as an estimate rather than dress it up as a hard limit.
+Two of those numbers need a footnote.
+Chlorite's 50 ppb is a published health goal from the California Office of Environmental Health Hazard Assessment (OEHHA) and EWG, and it sits 20x below the 1,000 ppb the EPA allows.
+The ~25 ppb THM figure is ours, not an agency's.
+We derived it by scaling the chloroform reference dose to pregnancy water intake and body weight.
+It's an estimate, and we label it that way instead of dressing it up as a hard limit.

 Which Byproducts Come From Chlorine?